Lois Austen-Leigh’s Incredible Crime

 Austen-Leigh’s life was as fascinating as her writing.
 She lived in Aldeburgh in Suffolk (the county that provides much of the setting for The Incredible Crime), a town whose best-known resident was Benjamin Britten, who as a young man played the piano for Austen-Leigh and her sister, Honor.
 Austen-Leigh’s father was Provost of King’s College, Cambridge, providing her with the detailed knowledge of Cambridge college life which informs The Incredible Crime.
 (Her father’s successor to the provostship would be none other than M. R. James, who seems to have objected to Austen-Leigh’s novel because at one point a character is described as swearing for a full two minutes.
 This seems hardly surprising when we remember that James led the campaign to have Radclyffe Hall’s pioneering lesbian novel The Well of Loneliness banned for its mild sexual content.)

 Lois Austen-Leigh’s obscurity is undeserved.
 With The Incredible Crime (British Library Crime Classics) she wrote an early example of the British university crime novel, and although her links to Jane Austen shouldn’t automatically grant her a measure of immortality, it is baffling, given Austen’s deification as the most celebrated female writer in English, that her descendant’s successful career as a novelist should have been airbrushed from literary history.
-The Incredible Crime is not necessarily a first-rate crime novel, but it is a good crime novel from the Golden Age of the genre, written by an author with her ancestor’s ironic wit and gift for social observation.
-These aspects of The Incredible Crime, rather than the novel’s plot or qualities as a piece of detective fiction, make it worth spending a rainy Saturday afternoon with.
+The Incredible Crime is a gripping and entertaining crime novel from the Golden Age of the genre, written by an author with her ancestor’s ironic wit and gift for social observation.
+These aspects of The Incredible Crime above all others make it worth spending a rainy Saturday afternoon with.

 Oliver Tearle is a lecturer in English at Loughborough University.
 He is the author of The Secret Library: A Book-Lovers’ Journey Through Curiosities of History, available now from Michael O’Mara Books.